cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 * Telemetry/ observability – a user often uses multiple hardware at the same time, reliable and high-granularity telemetry becomes more important.
 However, telemetry/observability overhead should be low relative to the services being executed on the server/cloud.

 * AI/ML workloads – dramatic increase in using Artificial Intelligence (AI)/ Machine Learning (ML) workload leads to the strong need of dedicated GPU-based clusters.
 The characteristics of such workloads are different than traditional workloads and their power consumptions are significantly higher.

+Quantifying embedded carbon emissions is also very challenging as manufactural details should be incorporated into the quantification.
+This is currently not the scope of this white paper.
+[We may want to put some directions though // +1, would this be guidance/best practice on methods to quantify these emissions or guidance on methods to mitigate these emissions?]

 ## Layers of the solutions